Akshat-1407/Web-Development/Errors/readme.md

 In order for next() to pass to control to the next error handling middleware function we pass err as an argument to the next like this: next(err);

 **and when all the custom error handling middlewares are called then the default error handling middlware is called which shows the err stack**

+> Normally when there is an error express automatically calls the next(), but in case of asynchronous error next() is not called automatically by the express.
+We have to call next() ourselves manually.